Thodd/JMPEngine/samples/arpg/docs/backlog.md

 * [ ] Walkable planks -> stilts in water (like for Adventure tileset?)
 * [ ] New additional trees
   * [ ] Palm tree
+  * [ ] "tangly" tree with vines going to the bottom
   * [ ] Additional 2x1 tall tree, like a pine tree
 * [ ] Redesign Mountains and hills (less Z-like)
 * [ ] Two-story buildings